SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-103/02-algorithms/02-dynamic-programming/dynamic-programming.md

 # Dynamic Programming
-A dynamic programming is an algorithm technique that is used to solve problems. by breaking the problem into smaller subproblems then solve each subproblem once and store the solution to avoid redundancies, so we can have an `optimal solution`.
+Dynamic programming is an algorithm technique that is used to solve problems. by breaking the problem into smaller subproblems then solve each subproblem once and store the solution to avoid redundancies, so we can have an `optimal solution`.

 <p align="center" >
 <img src="images/example.png" width="500" alt="example sub-problems">
 </p>

-> * Why we use dynamic programming?
+> * Why do we use dynamic programming?
 To optimize the time complexity of an algorithm from `O(2^n)` to `O(n)` or `O(n^2)`.
 > * By using dynamic programming we can find the number of ways to do something, and find an optimal solution to a problem.